Best Cheap Auto Insurance in Arizona

 - Credit Score

 If this seems subjective, it's because it is.
-Insurance providers study the demographics of the types of drivers they insure and provide insurance accordingly.
+Insurance providers study the demographics of the types of drivers they insure, and how often those drivers get into an accident with their vehicle, and then calculate their insurance rates accordingly.
+Drivers in demographics with a higher statistical likelihood of getting into an accident generally have higher rates.

 - When registering a car in Arizona, a driver must provide the minimum insurance coverage required by law immediately.
 In fact, the car should not be driven until auto insurance is obtained.